TimManiquet/live-motor-task/README.md

 The Dash app contains plotting tools to visualise the data created during the Psychopy task.
 It produces a series of graphs, and refreshes frequently to update the data showed on the graphs.

+#### The task

+Its parameters, timings, goals
+It never ends
+Images are randomised
+It can be restarted

 ### How to install

 Clone this repository